-It has been a long road back to relevancy for Louisville basketball, but they have now won 27 games in a season for the first time in a decade and are only two victories away from seizing their first ACC Tournament championship.
-The Cardinals as a whole have achieved a remarkable turnaround under ACC Coach of the Year Pat Kelsey, but Chucky Hepburn is the man of the hour on Thursday night.
+It has been a long road back to relevance for Louisville basketball, but the Cardinals have now won 27 games in a season for the first time in a decade and are only two victories away from seizing their first ACC Tournament championship.
+The program as a whole has achieved a remarkable turnaround under ACC Coach of the Year Pat Kelsey, but Chucky Hepburn is the man of the hour on Thursday night.

-Fans all across Northern California likely exhaled a bit too early, however, as conventional wisdom ceases to apply in the month of March.
-The Stanford rebounder, who appeared to endure contact, lost or mistakenly tossed the ball.
-Either way, it ended up in the ready hands of Hepburn, who was fortuitously camping out near the free throw line.
+Fans all across Northern California likely exhaled a bit too early, however.
+Conventional wisdom ceases to apply in the month of March.
+The Stanford rebounder, who appeared to absorb contact, lost or mistakenly tossed the ball.
+Either way, it ended up in the ready hands of Hepburn, who was fortuitously camping out near the free-throw line.

 He proceeded to deliver simultaneous jubilation and despair, the kind of emotional blend that only permeates the atmosphere during this time of year.
-And the people are acting accordingly.
+And the public is responding accordingly.

 Article Continues Below